explorer436/explorer-git-repo/Linux/LinuxTips.md

     This just moves the old file, to a new name.

-vifm (a tool that works with vim commands) is an alternative to this.
+vifm (a tool that works with vim shortcuts) is an alternative to this.
 Using vifm, we can change the name of a file or folder using `cw` (change word).

 -------------------------------------------------------------------